How To Choose Bolts

 Bolt Choice Wrap Up

 Again, this article is an introduction with a practical spin rather than a scientific one.
-It’s about bolt choice, specifically because the practical side seems to be missing on the bolting sites we’ve seen.
-Let us know if we’ve skipped something important.
+It is about bolt choice, specifically because the practical side seems to be missing on the bolting sites we have seen.
+Let us know if we have skipped something important.

 Here is some related reading.
 Nuts and Bolts 101 is a great overview of all sorts of bolting information.
 Then, when you need fasteners, see how to save money on bolts and where to shop.
 Good luck with your projects.